felleg/felleg.gitlab.io-backup/content/reads/read-62-principles.md

 1. (p.
 489) A root cause is not an action, but a reason.
 1. (p.
 501) A good machine takes into account the fact that people are imperfect and make mistakes.
 1. (p.
-509) Don't just pat attention to your job; pay attention to how your job will be done if you are no longer around.
+509) Don't just pay attention to your job; pay attention to how your job will be done if you are no longer around.
 1. (p.
 522) Success consists of going from failure to failure without loss of enthusiasm.